Kotti/kotti_media/README.rst

 `Find out more about Kotti`_

 ``kotti_video`` uses `MediaElementJS`_ for the video view and thus supports native HTML5 video playback on all platforms that support this.
-Each video can have multiple formats (MP4 (.h264 baseline profile), WebM, Ogg/Theora) to achieve this goal on For older Platforms `MediaElementJS`_ includes a Adobe Flash / MS Silverlight plugin fallback, so that every video can be played on every platform if all supported formats are uploaded.
+Each video can have multiple formats (MP4 (.h264 baseline profile), WebM, Ogg/Theora) to achieve this goal.
+For older Platforms `MediaElementJS`_ includes a Adobe Flash / MS Silverlight plugin fallback, so that every video can be played on every platform if all supported formats are uploaded.